-Microsurgical resection remains the treatment of choice for spinal haemangioblastomas but radiosurgery has been used in some patients.15,21,22,23,24,25 The outcome of the surgical management of these tumours depends on the preoperative neurological status of the patients, location/ volume of the tumour, duration of symptoms and the extent of surgical resection.1,2,4,12,26,27,28,29 Good preoperative functional status, complete tumour excision, small size and dorsal tumour location are predictors of good postoperative outcome.
+Microsurgical resection remains the treatment of choice for spinal haemangioblastomas but radiosurgery has been used in some patients (15, 21, 22, 23, 24, 25).
+The outcome of surgical management of these tumours depends on the preoperative neurological status of the patients, location / volume of the tumour, duration of symptoms and the extent of surgical resection (1, 2,4, 12, 26, 27, 28, 29).
+Good pre-operative functional status, complete tumour excision, small size and dorsal tumour location are predictors of good postoperative outcome.
 Our 2 patients were paraplegic at the time of surgery, the first for about 3 days and the second for more than 4 months.
 They both had gross total resection of their tumours.
-The duration of symptoms was significantly shorter in the patient with postoperative neurological improvement who also had a favourable tumour location.
+The duration of symptoms was significantly shorter in the patient with post-operative neurological improvement who also happened to be the one with an intraduralextramedullary tumour.

 Our cases also highlighted the role of poverty, ignorance, and lack of social support in the outcome of neurological diseases in resource-poor countries.
-Whereas the first of our patients became paraplegic while sourcing for funds for surgery, the second patient (who had better educational and socioeconomic status) initially declined surgery.
+The first of our patients became paraplegic while sourcing for funds for surgery while the second patient (although better educated than the first patient) initially declined surgery.
 He returned for further evaluation after the onset of paraplegia and sepsis from a mid-sacral decubitus ulcer which further delayed his surgery.
-Following discharge from the hospital, his lack of social support contributed to his development of multiple decubitus ulcers and sepsis which eventually led to his demise.
+Following discharge from the hospital, his lack of social support contributed to his development of multiple decubitus ulcers and sepsis which eventually led to his death.
 Of note is the intramedullary location of his tumour, a poor prognostic indicator.